Nextiva / Blog / Business Communication

 As your employees operate from the comfort of their home office, the network becomes “untrusted.”
 To address this increased risk, many employers use a Virtual Private Network (VPN) to secure their network connections.

-Its solution secures a telecommuter’s connection no matter if they connect over Wi-Fi or Ethernet.
+Its solution secures a telecommuter’s connection whether they connect over Wi-Fi or Ethernet.
 The company’s technologies provide many useful features to limit security threats and maintain your business continuity.

 Telecommuting Best Practices

-Not all remote tools and apps are created equal.
-And the wrong choice can get in the way of getting work done when telecommuting.
+Not all remote tools and apps are created equal, and the wrong choice can prevent work from being done when telecommuting.

 Here are a few best practices when choosing the right telecommuting solutions:

 • Tools should work across all devices in all locations.
-If it only works in your office, forget it.
+If they only work in your office, forget them.
 Mobility is the name of the game.
-SaaS apps in the cloud generally are accessible to anyone with an internet connection.
+SaaS apps in the cloud are generally accessible to anyone with an internet connection.

 • Aim to improve internal and external communication.
 For example, internal communications include tools to help you hold meetings and one-on-ones with your staff.
 External business communications include a platform for supporting account management, sales meetings, and support calls.

 • Choose tools that are easy to use.
 Don’t be dazzled by bells and whistles.
 For instance, are social media integrations required?
-Focus on the fundamental ways your company functions and how you intend to operate a telecommuting team.
-Ease of use is a primary reason why certain business apps succeed in the workplace.
+Focus on how your company functions and how you intend to operate a telecommuting team.
+Ease of use is a primary reason certain business apps succeed in the workplace.

 What's the biggest benefit you see to working remotely